auth0/docs/articles/multifactor-authentication/send-phone-message-hook-vonage.md

 useCase:
   - customize-mfa
 ---
-# Configuring a Custom SMS Provider for MFA using Vonage
+# Configure a Custom SMS Provider for MFA using Vonage

-This guide covers how to send <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> text messages using the Vonage (previously Nexmo) SMS API.
+This guide explains how to send <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> text messages using the Vonage (previously Nexmo) SMS API.

 <%= include('./_includes/_test-setup') %>